Zuna0hu/odin_foundation/databases/database.md

 ### SQL Clauses
 Like WHERE, LIKE, DISTINCT and more.

+#### WHERE

+If we wanted to grab all of the rows that correspond to humans, we would type

+`SELECT * FROM family_members WHERE species = 'human';`

+Note that the quotes have to be around the word human, as it is an explicit value, unlike a keyword such as WHERE.

+SQL accepts various inequality symbols, including:

+= "equal to"

+> "greater than"

+< "less than"

+>= "greater than or equal to"

+<= "less than or equal to"

+#### AND

+In the `WHERE` part of a query, you can search for multiple attributes by using the `AND` keyword.

+For example, if you wanted to find the friends of Pickles that are over 25cm in height and are cats, you would run:

+`SELECT * FROM friends_of_pickles WHERE height_cm > 25 AND species = 'cat';`

+#### IN

+Using the WHERE clause, we can find rows where a value is in a list of several possible values.

+`SELECT * FROM friends_of_pickles WHERE species IN ('cat', 'human');` would return the friends_of_pickles that are either a cat or a human.

+To find rows that are not in a list, you use `NOT IN` instead of IN.

+#### DISTINCT

+By putting `DISTINCT` after `SELECT`, you do not return duplicates.

+For example, if you run
+`SELECT DISTINCT gender, species FROM friends_of_pickles WHERE height_cm < 100;`, you will get the gender/species combinations of the animals less than 100cm in height.

+Note that even though there are multiple male dogs under that height, we only see one row that returns "male" and "dog".

+#### ORDER BY

 #### CRUD with Clauses
 Every CRUDdy command in SQL contains a few parts – the action (`statement`), the table it should run on, and the conditions (`clauses`).
 If you just do an action on a table without specifying conditions, it will apply to the whole database and you’ll probably break something.